chadeckles/chadeckles/README.md

 🪖 I started my career in technology with the United States Air Force and continue to serve in the US Navy Reserves as a Maritime Cyber Warfare Officer.

-🏫 Current Adjunct Instructor at the University of Denver
+🏫 I am a current adjunct instructor at the University of Denver.

 ## Personal Life